apache/parquet-site/source/contribute.html.md

 	bundle exec middleman

 ### Publishing the Site
-The website uses svnpubsub.
-The publish folder contains the websites content and when committed to the svn repository it will be automatically deployed to the live site.
+The website uses gitpubsub.
+The output folder contains the websites content and when committed to the git repository it will be automatically deployed to the live site.